-The Student-Athlete Belief Statement for 2014-15 should be available for download in late September.
+The Student-Athlete Belief Statement for 2014-15 should be available for download in mid OCtober.

 SUBMITTING INFORMATION FOR THE MHSAA RECORD BOOK - When submitting information for the MHSAA Record Book, please remember that some form of documentation is required, and the best forms of documentation are the scoresheet from a game, the season-ending statistics sheet for a season record, and the season-ending stats sheets for each season a young person plays for career marks.
 News accounts of a record being set are good backs-ups, but especially for career and season marks, the paper trail is necessary.

 We don't have the staff to chase down potential records.
 Please be sure a submission is complete when you contact us.

 HEAD TO THE MEDIA INFORMATION PAGE - The number of calls we get weekly from media members looking for information could be saved by just clicking on the Media Information page of the MHSAA Website.
 It is the jumping-off point for everything from credentials to tournament information specifically for the media.
 You an also make a quick jump to key information by going to the black box at the bottom of many pages of the MHSAA Website.